IgooorGP/minst/README.md

-# terminstall
+# minst

 One command-line tool to install all of your apps on new machines based on a `yml` config file!
 No more waiting waiting hours or forgetting which apps to install, just create a install file and you are good to go!

 ## Usage: Install file

-Terminstall reads all your desired apps from `yml/yaml` files with the following basic format:
+minst reads all your desired apps from `yml/yaml` files with the following basic format:

 ```yml
 version: "1.0"